canonical/certification-docs/Policy_Guide.rst

 Out-of-Band (Proprietary) drivers may be considered for use in Certification but that must be approved by the Canonical Hardware Certification Team.

-For more information, please contact your account representative.
+For more information, please contact your Partner Engineer.

 Storage Options
 ---------------